open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The requesting agent can then choose to invite the proposed agent to the conversation, or simply speak directly to the proposed agent if they already party to the conversation.

-The 'find' assistant feature can also be used to ask an agent for a manifest of its own capabilities.
+This feature can also be used to ask an agent for a manifest of its own capabilities.

 By combining this discovery mechanism with the delegation and channelling patterns mentioned above rich patterns of agent interaction can emerge.
 Some agents can specialize as 'discovery agents' whose only role is to provide recommendations of other agents.
 This provides the conversational equivalent of a web search.
 Agents can also recommend themselves for some enquiries and recommend other agents for others.
 This allows, for example, for a primary assistant to perform day to day tasks and recommend other agents for less common tasks.
 Agents can ask one or more agents to assist with this search who in turn can ask other agents.
+Planning agents may propose steps to be taken in achieving a plan and then an orchestrating agent can then discover and invite agents to achieve parts of the plan.

 ## 0.6 Agent Identity